pazams/vivalid/README.md

 ## Main features
 ### Consolidates Sync and Async validations
 Sync rules return with `stateEnum.invalid` or `stateEnum.valid`
-Asyc rules return with `stateEnum.pending`, and also call a callback with `stateEnum.invalid` or `stateEnum.valid` when ready.
+Async rules return with `stateEnum.pending`, and also call a callback with `stateEnum.invalid` or `stateEnum.valid` when ready.
 Callbacks from previous cycles get filtered out, which helps when AJAX responses are out of order from multiple parallel requests.

 Demo: https://embed.plnkr.co/daGXkk1RrdRxjFWhQgwX/